 There are many techniques – such as constraint programming, mathematical programming, metaheuristics, local search, machine learning algorithms and evolutionary algorithms like genetic algorithms and simulated annealing – that are used to solve supply chain planning and scheduling problems.
-These algorithms can be classified into two main categories, which we are going to examine in this blog: heuristics and optimization.
+These algorithms can be classified into two main categories: heuristics and optimization.

 The aim of optimization and heuristic solutions is the same – to provide the best possible solution to a given supply chain problem – but their outcomes are often dramatically different.

-Here we examine the differences between optimization and heuristics, and explore the pros and cons of each approach.
+Let’s examine the differences between optimization and heuristics and explore the pros and cons of each approach.

 Defining the difference between heuristics and optimization

 Fundamentally, every supply chain planning and scheduling problem is at heart an optimization problem.
 Its solution involves determining the best way to synchronize supply and demand across the supply chain network – to boost customer satisfaction and bottom-line results.